What Is A Petrol Engine, Its Application, Parts and How it Works?

 Applications

-Today, four-stroke gasoline engines are generally used in the automobile sector and vehicles.
+Today, the automobile sector and vehicles primarily use four-stroke gasoline engines.
 It is used in petrol cars, scooters, small motor-powered boats, motorbikes, small propeller aircraft, water spray systems, etc.

 Parts of a Petrol Engine